-33 Restrictions on disclosure
+Restrictions on disclosure

-Describe any specific restrictions on the disclosure of PII to other recipients.
+33 Describe any specific restrictions on the disclosure of PII to other recipients.

 In principle, the APPI prohibits disclosure of PII to a third party without the individual's consent.
-Important exceptions to the general prohibition include the following, in addition to disclosure for outsourced processing services mentioned in question 32 above:
+Important exceptions to the general prohibition include the following, in addition to disclosure for outsourced processing services mentioned in question 32:

 - disclosure under the 'opt-out' mechanism: a PII data user may disclose PII data to third parties without the individual's consent, provided that it is prepared to cease such disclosure upon request from the individual; certain information regarding such disclosure is notified, or made easily accessible, to the individual prior to such disclosure; and such information is notified to the Commission in advance; - transfer in M&A transactions: PII data may be transferred without the consent of the individual in connection with the transfer of business as a result of a merger or other transactions; and - disclosure for joint use: a PII data user may disclose PII data it holds to a third party for joint use, provided that certain information regarding such joint use is notified, or made easily accessible, to the individual prior to such disclosure.
-Such disclosure is most typically made when sharing customer information among group companies in order to provide seamless services within the permitted purposes of use.
+Such disclosure is most typically made when sharing customer information among group companies to provide seamless services within the permitted purposes of use.
 Information required to be notified or made available includes items of PII data to be jointly used, the scope of third parties who would jointly use the PII data, the purpose of use by such third parties, and the name of a party responsible for the control of the PII data in question.

-34 Cross-border transfer
+Cross-border transfer

-Is the transfer of PII outside the jurisdiction restricted?
+34 | Is the transfer of PII outside the jurisdiction restricted?

-Under the APPI, the transfer of PII data to a third party located outside of Japan is generally subject to prior consent of the relevant individual, subject to the important exceptions mentioned below.
+Under the APPI, the transfer of PII data to a third party located outside Japan is generally subject to prior consent of the relevant individual, subject to the important exceptions mentioned below.

 First, no prior consent of the relevant individual is required if the third party is located in a foreign country that the Commission considers has the same level of protection of personal information as Japan.
-At the time of writing, no country is designated as such by the Commission.
-However, according to the joint statement of the Commission and the European Commission published on 31 May 2018, they agreed to intensify their work to complete as soon as possible:

-- the designation of the European Economic Area (EEA) by the Commission as a foreign country that has the same level of protection of personal information as Japan; and - the parallel decision by the European Commission that Japan ensures an adequate level of protection of personal data under article 45 of the EU General Data Protection Regulation (GDPR).
+On 23 January 2019, countries in the European Economic Area (EEA) were designated as such by the Commission in exchange for the parallel decision by the European Commission that Japan ensures an adequate level of protection of personal data under article 45 of the EU General Data Protection Regulation (GDPR).

 The second exception is applicable where the relevant third-party transferee has established a system to continuously ensure its undertaking of the same level of protective measures as PII data users would be required under the APPI.
-According to the Commission Guidelines, in order for this exception to apply, the PII data user and the foreign third party may ensure in a contract that the third party undertakes such protective measures; and if the third party is an intra-group affiliate, the data user and the foreign third party may rely on a privacy statement or internal policies applicable to the group that are appropriately drafted and enforced.
-In addition, this exception is generally applicable if the foreign third party has certification from an internationally recognised framework of protection of personal data; specifically, certification under the APEC's Cross Border Privacy Rules (CBPR) system.
+According to the Commission Guidelines, for this exception to apply, the PII data user and the foreign third party may ensure in a contract that the third party undertakes such protective measures; and if the third party is an intra-group affiliate, the data user and the foreign third party may rely on a privacy statement or internal policies applicable to the group that are appropriately drafted and enforced.
+In addition, this exception is generally applicable if the foreign third party has certification from an internationally recognised framework of protection of personal data; specifically, certification under the APEC's Cross Border Privacy Rules system.

-35 Notification of cross-border transfer
+Notification of cross-border transfer

-Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?
+35 Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?